 We meet 100 percent of each admitted veteran’s demonstrated financial need for four years.
 In many cases, this may well exceed the aid provided by veterans’ benefit programs.

 Williams is committed to building a community that includes the brightest minds from around the world.
 Each year, we receive nearly 2,300 international applications—that is, from students who, regardless of country of residence, do not hold U.S. citizenship, permanent residency or a green card—from more than 100 countries.
-Today, international students make up eight percent of the Williams student body.
+Today, international students make up nine percent of the Williams student body.

 Given the number of international applicants to Williams annually, the Admission Committee is familiar with the nuances of school systems and curricula from around the world.
 Therefore, international applicants follow the same application procedures as U.S. citizens and are not required to submit any additional forms or testing.
 Those students whose first language or language of academic instruction is not English must document their English proficiency, but there is no one required examination.
 While we are happy to review TOEFL or IELTS results, such examinations are not requirements for admission to Williams.